Mohibul Hassan Chowdhoury

-Mohibul Hasan Chowdhury nicknamed Nowfel, (born July 26, 1983) is a Bangladesh Awami League politician and a former member of the Jatiya Sangsad from the constituency of Chittagong-9.
-He served as a deputy minister and later as the minister of education in the fourth and fifth Hasina Cabinets, respectively, before reportedly fleeing to India following the fall of Sheikh Hasina on 5 August 2024.
-He is the eldest son of the former mayor of Chittagong City Corporation ABM Mohiuddin Chowdhury.
-Chowdhury has been accused by the interim government of Bangladesh of being one of the alleged main perpetrators of the July massacre committed during the 2024 Student–People's uprising, for which the International Crimes Tribunal, Bangladesh has issued an arrest warrant against him.
+Mohibul Hassan Chowdhoury, commonly known as Nowfel Chowdhoury, (born July 26, 1983) is a politician affiliated with Bangladesh Awami League and a former Member of the Jatiya Sangsad from the constituency of Chittagong-9.
+He first served as Deputy Minister and was later appointed as the Minister of Education in the Fourth and Fifth Hasina Cabinets, respectively.
+Following the fall of Sheikh Hasina he left Bangladesh and has since been living in exile in India.
+He is the eldest son of A.B.M.
+Mohiuddin Chowdhoury, former mayor of Chattogram City Corporation.

+He has been accused by interim government led by Muhammad Yunus of involvement in the July massacre during the 2024 Student-People's uprising, and later International Crimes Tribunal, Bangladesh issued an arrest warrant against him.

 Early life and education

-Chowdhury was born on 26 July 1983 into the family of former Chittagong mayor ABM Mohiuddin Chowdhury and Shaheda Mohiuddin.
+Chowdhoury was born on 26 July 1983 into the family of former Chattogram City Corporation Mayor A.B.M.
+Mohiuddin Chowdhoury and Shaheda Mohiuddin.
 He completed his schooling in Bangladesh before pursuing higher education abroad, earning a joint bachelor's degree in Law and Anthropology from the London School of Economics (LSE) and completing the Bar Vocational Course at the University of Law.
 Mohibul was enrolled at the University of Bath as a Professional Doctorate candidate in 2023.

-He was a member of Awami League's Chittagong City executive committee from 2012 to 2016 and was later promoted as an organising secretary.
+He was a member of Awami League's Chittagong City executive committee from 2012 to 2016 and was later promoted as an organising secretary of Awami League Central Executive Committee.